Thermodynamics of the {\alpha}-{\gamma} transition in Cerium from first principles: Decomposition of the entropic contribution

 The coupling constant integration for the free energy reads\cite{Pourovskii2013}:

 From the definition of $F$, we deduce the entropy:

 From these equations, we have a practical way of computing $S(U)$: For each volume and temperature, we performed DFT+DMFT calculations for values of U from 0 eV to 6 eV.
 The variation of $E_{\rm int}/U$ as a function of U was splined and integrated following previous equation.
-We checked the convergence of the entropy with respect to the number of values of U. The entropy is plotted on Fig. \ref{fig:S}.
-The LDA and LDA+DMFT entropies are compared on the upper part of Fig. \ref{fig:Sdecomp}: Firstly, the LDA+DMFT entropy is two times larger than the LDA entropy for high volumes and is coherent with the expected value ie $\ln(14)$ in qualitative agreement with \cite{McMahan2003}.
-We discuss latter the modification that SOC would bring.
-Secondly, whereas in LDA, the increase is slow, in LDA+DMFT the variation is fast, and occurs in the domain of the experimental volumes of transition, when the Kondo stabilization energy disappears as the volume increases\cite{Amadon2006}.
+We checked the convergence of the entropy with respect to the number of values of U. The LDA and LDA+DMFT entropies are compared on the upper part of Fig.~\ref{fig:Sdecomp}: Firstly, the LDA+DMFT entropy is twice larger than the LDA entropy for large volumes and is coherent with the expected value of $\ln(14)$ in qualitative agreement with \cite{McMahan2003}.
+We latter discuss the modification that \textsc{soc} would bring.
+Secondly, whereas in LDA, the increase is slow, in LDA+DMFT the variation is fast, and occurs in the domain of the experimental volume of transition, when the Kondo stabilization energy disappears as the volume increases\cite{Amadon2006}.
 It is thus coherent with the physical picture of the localization of electron at the transition and the exponential character of the Kondo scale as a function of hybridization.
 Thirdly, as temperature decreases, the volume domain for the fast variation of $S$ is shifted upwards coherently with the increase of the critical volume for localization.
-Finally, we note that $-TS$ contains an important negative curvature, at 400 K for example, between $25 {\rm \AA}^3$ and $30 {\rm \AA}^3$.
+Finally, we note that $-TS$ contains an important negative curvature, at 400 K for example, between 25 \AA$^3$ and 30 \AA$^3$.
 It could thus contribute to the appearance of a negative curvature also in the free energy.

 In order to understand more deeply the origin of the variation of $S$, we use the expression of internal energy to decompose the DFT+DMFT entropy as: